seelangs/seelangs.github.io/index.md

 ### Personal Replies

 Because each message sent to the list address is distributed to all list members, personal messages and replies should not be posted.
-If you wish to reply only to the original sender of a post, make sure your reply is directed to that person and not to the list address (seelangs-l@list.indiana.edu).
+If you wish to reply only to the original sender of a post, make sure your reply is directed to that person and not to the list address (seelangs-l@list.iu.edu).
 If you wish to contact only one subscriber, yet do not know that person’s personal e-mail address, do not use the list address to write to that individual.
 Instead, make use of the REVIEW seelangs-l command to receive a list of subscribers or write the list owners for assistance.
 (More information on sending commands will be provided below.)

 VERY IMPORTANT: When you just use the Reply feature of your e-mail program to respond while reading to a SEELANGS post, your reply is directed back to SEELANGS, *not* to the person who posted.
 Failure to realize this fact is what often creates embarrassment when subscribers inadvertently send personal replies to the list address.
 The list moderators do not catch everything, so please be careful.